 g) Leave the right side ragged.

-h) When you print a copy for someone to read, print it with plain black text on plain white paper.
+h) When you print a copy for someone to read, print it with plain black text on plain white paper on both sides.

 j) Set the tab at no more than 3 spaces.